-Prime Minister Theresa May recently pledged to revolutionise the health service by deploying artificial intelligence in the NHS, aiming to prevent over 20,000 cancer-related deaths each year by 2033.
-The Prime Minister wants industry and charities to work with the NHS to develop algorithms that can use patient data and lifestyle information to warn GPs when a patient should be referred to an oncologist or another specialist.
+When Theresa May was UK Prime Minister, she pledged to revolutionise the health service by deploying artificial intelligence in the NHS, aiming to prevent over 20,000 cancer-related deaths each year by 2033.
+The Prime Minister wanted industry and charities to work with the NHS to develop algorithms that can use patient data and lifestyle information to warn GPs when a patient should be referred to an oncologist or another specialist.

 This announcement highlighted the increasing focus on the role of artificial intelligence and big data in diagnostics.
 The interaction of diagnostic tests and big data has positive implications not only for human health but also in animal, agri-tech and environmental applications.
 In this blog, we look at the implications for the lateral flow market.